-The total proposed budget for Administration expenses is \$17.2 million for FY26, or approximately 6.1% of the total proposed budget.
-The Administration category includes all employee compensation (2.9% of the total budget) as well as overhead-type expenses, such as insurance, legal, office expenses, financial systems, and building services.
+The total proposed budget for Administration expenses is \$12.0 million for FY26, or approximately 8.6% of the total proposed budget.
+The Administration category includes all employee compensation (3.7% of the total budget) as well as overhead-type expenses, such as insurance, legal, office expenses, and financial systems.
+Rents and leases expense includes the fair market rental lease payments that the Agency pays to the F/ETCA related to its portion of the Pacifica building and related common area maintenance and tenant improvement costs.

-These costs are budgeted in total but are allocated between the two primary activities of the Agency: Non-Operating and Planning, Environmental and Construction, and Toll Operations.
+These costs are budgeted in total but are allocated between the two primary activities of the Agency: Non-Operating and Planning, Environmental and Construction and Toll Operations.
 The allocation of costs between the two types of activities is necessary in determining the appropriate funding source as well as for the calculation of debt service coverage per the Indentures.
-The resulting allocation can be seen in the columns for each activity on pages 20-21.
+The resulting allocation can be seen in the columns for each activity on page 18.

-Projected Administration expenses for FY25 total \$13.5 million.
-The increase of \$3.7 million in the FY26 proposed budget from the FY25 projected actuals is primarily due to planning and design efforts to modernize the Pacifica building by improving safety and updating to current building codes, and to attract and retain employees.
+Projected Administration expenses for FY25 total \$8.9 million.
+The increase of \$3.1 million in the FY26 proposed budget from the FY25 projected actuals is primarily due to planning and design efforts to modernize the Pacifica building by improving safety and updating to current building codes, and to attract and retain employees.
 The Pacifica building improvements are dependent on Board of Director approval of a Pacifica project.
-The increase is also due to unfilled staff positions in FY25, an increase in the FY26 staff compensation budget (as discussed on page 22), and lower anticipated legal expenses in FY25.
+The increase is also due to unfilled staff positions in FY25, an increase in the FY26 staff compensation budget (as discussed on page 19), and lower anticipated legal expenses in FY25.